Integralist/integralist.co.uk/content/posts/profiling-go.md

 In the following example we’ve modified the application to start up a web server and we’ve imported the `"net/http/pprof"` [package](https://golang.org/pkg/net/http/pprof/) which automatically profiles what’s happening.

+> [!NOTE]
-> Note: if your application already uses a web server, then you don’t need to start another.
+> if your application already uses a web server, then you don’t need to start another.
 The pprof package will hook into your web server’s multiplexer.

 ```go
 package main